FuelLabs/sway/docs/book/src/reference/compiler_intrinsics.md

 __state_load_word(key: b256, offset: u64) -> u64
 ```

-**Description:** Reads and returns a single word from storage at key `key` and offset `offset`.
+**Description:** Reads and returns a single word from storage at key `key` and offset (in words) `offset`.
 If the storage slot at key `key` is not set, zero is returned.

-**Constraints:** `offset` must be a valid word offset inside of the storage slot boundaries.
+**Constraints:** `offset` must be a valid _word_ offset inside of the storage slot boundaries.
 E.g., if the storage slot contains four words, the lowest offset is zero, and the highest is three.

 ---